Maximum rank of a Legendrian web

 \subsection{Overview}

-In sub-section \ref{sec321}, we record a theorem on the moduli of solutions to a closed linear differential system with constraint, Theorem \ref{32thm}.
+In sub-section \ref{sec321}, we record a theorem on the moduli of solutions to a closed linear differential system with constraints, Theorem \ref{32thm}.
 The theorem is well known and follows from an elementary application of Frobenius theorem.
-We record and emphasize it here because it is the main conceptual ingredient to our proof of the rank bound for Legendrian webs.
+We record and emphasize it here because it is the main conceptual ingredient to our proof of the rank bound for Legendrian web.

 In sub-section \ref{sec322}, we explain a rough idea of how to apply Theorem \ref{32thm} to the linear differential system for Abelian relations and obtain a upper-bound on the rank.